Adobe-CEP/Getting-Started-guides/Package Distribute Install/readme.md

 _Note: You can check the validity of your timestamp like above_

 ## Distributing the `ZXP` Packaged Extension within Adobe
+There are numerous options for developers to distribute extensions.
+In this section, we'll note two options preferred by Adobe.
+If you opt for another method of distributing, check with that distribution channel for details.
 ### Option #1 - Adobe Exchange
 You can distribute your package to the public via the Adobe Exchange where Adobe users can download your extension.
 In order to list your extension, visit the [Producer Portal](https://technologypartners.adobe.com/home.html#).
 If you need further help, check out the [New Adobe Exchange Producer Portal article](https://medium.com/adobe-io/adobe-exchange-producer-portal-4f7af3d5f6fe).